sisaruiz/smart-garden-iot/README.md

 5. If the device disconnects, re-select it in the VM’s USB device list.

 ### 2. MQTT Device Setup
-1. Unplug the first dongle and insert the second one.
+1. İnsert the second dongle.
 2. Enter bootloader mode (red LED flickering) and connect it to the VM.
 3. From the Contiki project directory, run:
    ```bash